Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Historical searches for optical transients in photographic plates

 The POSS1-E physical plate set of SuperCosmos copy negatives is housed at the Royal Observatory, Edinburgh \citep{hambly2024nature}.
 For many surveys, observations of star fields are repeated if there are quality concerns (e.g. inferior seeing), a practice that generates slightly inferior original plates that can be made available for detailed examination \citep{morgan1995sky}.

 The DSS digitization of POSS1-E and -O plates began in 1992 and they became available on CD-ROM in 1995; the SuperCosmos digitization of POSS1-E plates became available in 2000.
-These DSS and SuperCosmos digital scans used in \cite{solano2022discovering} and \cite{villarroel2025aligned} added additional pathways for processing-related artifacts to enter the picture, such as images of dust particles and emulsion backing fragments.
+These DSS and SuperCosmos digital scans used in \cite{solano2022discovering} and \cite{villarroel2025aligned} added additional pathways for processing-related artefacts to enter the picture, such as images of dust particles and emulsion backing fragments.

-The challenging results from two decades of GRB OT studies, and the very few optical transient candidates found, suggest that a search for alignments and correlations of optical flashes from non-anthropogenic technosignatures should include verification, independent of the technosignature hypothesis, that the detections in the dataset(s) represent optical flashes.
+The challenging results from two decades of GRB OT studies, and the very few optical transient candidates found, suggest that a search for alignments and correlations of optical flashes from non-anthropogenic technosignatures should include physical plate-level validation, independent of the technosignature hypothesis, to ensure that the detections in the dataset(s) could plausibly represent optical flashes.